openstax/versionista/README.md

-# versionista : A simple CLI app to cut releases on github
+# versionista : A simple CLI app to cut releases on GitHub

 ## [![Build Status](https://travis-ci.org/openstax/versionista.svg?branch=master)](https://travis-ci.org/openstax/versionista)

 ![release screenshot](screenshots/release.png?raw=true "Release Screenshot")

-Has a config file with a github access key and repos to check.
+The basic idea is that there's a config file with a GitHub access key and multiple repositories to check.

+When it's ran it:

- * When it’s ran it checks the latest release on each one,
+ * Finds the the latest release on each repo
- * Checks if master differes from the release
+ * Checks if master differs from the last release
  * If there's additional commits, it offers to bump the version and make a release
- * searches the commits for pull requests and makes a suggested release changelog, opens an editor to edit if needed
+ * It searches the commits for pull requests and makes a suggested release changelogm, opens an editor to edit if needed
- * Makes a release
+ * it then makes a GitHub release

 ## Install